13 Rare Cat Breeds That Make Extra-Special Companions

 This rare cat breed goes way back.
 In fact, there's written history that dates the Turkish Angora back to 16th-century France.
 And their long-haired coat most likely comes from the need to adapt to cold winters in Turkish mountain ranges.
 Très intéressant!
 Today, the Turkish Angora is known for their loveable and adaptable nature, readily accepting other household pets (even dogs), though they still prefer to be large and in charge.

 If you're in the mood for a consistent companion, then a Singapura may be the right cat for you.
-Their disposition has been described as one of a "pesky people cat," always wanting to accompany their humans from point a to point b.
+Their disposition has been described as one of a "pesky people cat," always wanting to accompany their humans wherever they go.
 They love their person, even as they age.

 The Chartreux cat is known as the beloved blue cat of France, equipped with a blue-grey shorthaired coat to show off to spectators.
 Breeders have worked hard to keep the Chartreux around, especially in the United States.
 Because of its French origin, breeding was significantly impacted by World War II.

-Anyhow, the first little of Burmilla kittens was born in 1981—all of a black-shaded silver color.
+Anyhow, the first litter of Burmilla kittens was born in 1981—all of a black-shaded silver color.
 They resemble their Burmese ancestors, but have a slightly sweeter appearance, thanks to their more expressive faces.

 Burmilla cats detest the label of age, exhibiting many "kitten-like" characteristics well into adulthood.
 You can count on them to be a mischievous housemate like the Burmese and display the laid-back nature of the Chinchilla Persian.
 A perfect mix!